JGornas/DesktopClear/README.md

 ```
 Execute the script.
 It will move all files that are not excepted to a new backup directory.

+This can be automated using eg. Task Scheduler (Windows)

 ## Contributing
 For changes, please open an issue to discuss what you would like to change.